bearsaturday/BEAR.Saturday/README.md

 # BEAR.Saturday

+© 2008-2018

 ## What is BEAR.Satruday ?

-BEAR.Saturday is a resource oriented web framework for PHP5.2+  (deprecated)
+BEAR.Saturday is a resource oriented web framework for PHP5.2+

-[BEAR.Sunday](http://bearsunday.github.io/) is available for the new project.

 Requirements
 ------------